AnonToolBox/AnonToolBox/README.rst

 To get the AnonToolBox working, only a standard Python2.6 (or newer) runtime should be available.

-A local webserver supports with you with simple to understand documentation/howtos.
+A local webserver supports you with simple to understand documentation/howtos.